 The first seeds of The National Theatre were planted in 1834.
-At that time, Washington’s theatrical scene was still lagging behind those of more established cities such as Philadelphia, New York, Boston, and Charleston, whose leading companies dominated their respective regions.
-With the formation of a stockholding company and board, some of Washington’s elite members of society sought to create a theatre that would address that gap and do credit to the city.
-With the help of businessman-turned-financier William Corcoran, a prime site was selected on what was formerly a portion of E Street before it was shifted to Pennsylvania Avenue.
+At that time, Washington, D.C.’s theatrical scene lagged behind those of more established cities such as Philadelphia, New York, Boston, and Charleston, whose leading companies dominated their respective regions.
+Some elite members of Washington society sought to change that when they created a stockholding company and board to oversee the creation of a new theatre that would be a credit to the capital.
+With the help of financier William Corcoran, a prime site was secured on what was formerly a portion of E Street before it was shifted to Pennsylvania Avenue.
 It’s the same spot of land where The National stands today.

 The theatre itself opened on December 7th, 1835 with a production of Charles Macklin’s Man of the World performed by Philadelphia’s Chestnut Street Theatre Company.
+President Andrew Jackson is reported to have been in attendance.
 Thanks to the management of R.C.
-Maywood and Co., who operated the Chestnut Street Theatre (one of the leading theatres in the nation) as well as other houses in Annapolis and Baltimore, The National enjoyed top bookings during its first few seasons.
-At the time, theatre was largely dominated by the “star system,” in which noted major performers toured the country and were supported by a local troupe of actors in what was called a stock company.
+Maywood and Co., who operated Philadelphia’s Chestnut Street Theatre (one of the leading theatres in the nation) as well as other houses in Annapolis and Baltimore, The National enjoyed top bookings during its first few seasons.
+At the time, theatre was largely dominated by the “star system,” in which major performers toured the country and performed shows with the support of a local troupe of actors called a stock company.
 Some of the many stars that graced The National during these early days included Edwin Forrest and Junius Brutus Booth, two leading men who specialized in weighty dramatic roles.
-Booth was a special favorite of The National thanks to performances in Shakespearean classics such as Richard III and King Lear; you can learn more about him and the Booth family’s complex legacy in National Theatre, National Politics.
+Booth was a special favorite of The National thanks to performances in Shakespearean classics such as Richard III and King Lear; you can learn more about him and the Booth family’s fraught legacy in National Theatre, National Politics.
 In addition to hosting leading stars of the stage, The National also programmed a variety of other entertainments, including music, dance, and circus acts.

-Thankfully, if there is one abiding quality of The National Theatre, it’s the capacity to bounce back after disaster.
-In 1850, the imminent arrival of songstress Jenny Lind, known internationally as “the Swedish Nightingale,” prompted the rebuilding of The National under the leadership of Henry Willard and James “Land Admiral” Reeside.
+Thankfully, if there is one abiding quality of The National Theatre, it’s the capacity to bounce back.
+In 1850, the imminent arrival of songstress Jenny Lind, known internationally as “the Swedish Nightingale,” prompted The National to be rebuilt under the leadership of Henry Willard, proprietor of the capital’s famous Willard Hotel, and James “Land Admiral” Reeside.
 The new building proved a suitable venue for Lind, whose arrival was greeted with rapturous crowds and eventually transformed into a major state event, with President Millard Fillmore in attendance.
-Her concerts raised enormous funds for The National – despite her reported efforts to lower the second night’s premium so the poor could attend – and helped reestablish it as a major force in the area.
+Her concerts raised enormous funds for The National and helped reestablish it as a major force in the area.
 Take a closer look at Lind’s time at The National by visiting her page on The National’s Leading Ladies site.

 The National’s fortunes continued to fluctuate for the rest of the 1850s.
 The building changed hands several more times and even briefly served as a circus for a French equestrian troupe.
 After being acquired by E.A.
 Marshall, proprietor of Philadelphia’s Walnut Street Theatre and New York’s Broadway Theatre, it returned to its original role as a host of leading national talent.
 Noted playwright Dion Boucicault and celebrated actor Edwin Booth (son of Junius Brutus Booth) enjoyed success on The National stage, along with soprano Gialitto Grisi and baritone Mario, who commanded the highest prices charged yet when they appeared in January of 1855.
 Unfortunately, mismanagement and another fire conspired to close The National in 1857.
 Once again, the site rested for five years.

 If you’ve noticed one thing from the Timeline and Breaking Ground, it might be this: fire seemed to be The National Theatre’s biggest enemy.
-While the amount of destructive blazes might seem peculiar to us now, fires were a common hazard in the 19th century, especially at theatres.
-The infamous Chicago Fire, for example, began at the Iroquois Theater.
+While the amount of destructive blazes might seem peculiar to us now, fires were a common hazard in the 19th century, especially at theatres, the infamous fire at Chicago’s Iroquois Theater being a notable example.
 This is partly thanks to the continued use of candles and gas lamps for lighting and the absence of proper safety measures, including ventilation and flame-retardant materials.
 Unfortunately, theatre fires continued to be a scourge even into the early 20th century.
 Thankfully, modern technology and strict regulations have combined to make fires and other disasters exceedingly rare, so there’s no need to worry when you make your next trip to The National!